stufield/pcapkg/README.md

 ## Overview

-The `SomaPCA` package contains the general functions necessary for the unsupervised exploratory analysis of SOMAmer reagent data using Principal Component Analysis (PCA).
+The `pcapkg` package contains the general functions necessary for the unsupervised exploratory analysis 2-dim data matrix using Principal Component Analysis (PCA).
 The primary tools in this package are dedicated to either the calculation of principal components, or the visualization of loadings and projections of those components.